 - 12. Alcohol (ex. wine, beer and hard liquor) is not allowed as an ingredient.
 Entries with alcohol in the recipe will be disqualified and will not be judged. - 13.
 Under-baked entries will be lowered one or more ribbon placings. - 14.
 Educational classes: Exhibits may be in the form of a poster, notebook or display.
 Follow copyright laws.
 No card table displays are allowed.
 If the exhibit is a poster, it must not be larger than 22" x 28".
 Displays are not to exceed a standard commercial 3' x 4' tri-fold display board.
 Name and county or district must be clearly marked on educational exhibits.
 NOTE: A collection of your favorite recipes in a recipe box or notebook does not constitute an educational exhibit. - 15.
 Foods will be sold after judging.
 The profits will go to the County 4-H Council.

-16. Decorated special event cakes will no longer be accepted for exhibit.

-- 17. Dried foods are to be exhibited in the FOOD PRESERVATION DIVISION. - 18.
+You may specify at entry if you wish to "buy back" your item. - 16.
+Decorated special event cakes will no longer be accepted for exhibit. - 17.
+Dried foods are to be exhibited in the FOOD PRESERVATION DIVISION. - 18.
 The exhibitor may attach an index card, no larger than 3" x 5" with the entry form to give the judge any information which the exhibitor thinks would be helpful for the judge to know.